-5 Best Strategies to Prevent Short Pays for Collision Shops
+5 Strategies to Prevent Short Pays and Boost Profits

 Most collision shops have experienced short pay, where you charge more than a client’s insurance covers.
 When this happens, you usually have two choices: Bill the client for the difference or eat the cost and suffer the consequences.